dindinet/kaldi-hugo-cms/site/content/benefits/_index.md

 ---
 title: Thai Yoga Massage Benefits
 image: /img/warmsmear-cobra-removed-cropped.jpg
+intro: >
+  Overall, Thai Yoga Massage is a holistic therapy that can benefit the body, mind, and spirit by promoting relaxation, reducing stress, and improving overall wellness.
 benefits:
-  - heading: There are many Benefits
-    imageUrl: /img/screenshot-from-2023-03-28-18-41-14.png
-    text: >
-      Overall, Thai Yoga Massage is a holistic therapy that can benefit the body, mind, and spirit by promoting relaxation, reducing stress, and improving overall wellness.
    - heading: Improved flexibility and range of motion
     imageUrl: /img/improved-flexibility.jpg
     text: >
       Thai Yoga Massage uses stretches and yoga-like movements to help increase